Difference Between Layer 2 and Layer 3 Switches in Computer Networking System:

 To overcome the issue of collision and broadcast domain, the VLAN technique is introduced in the computer networking system.

-Virtual Local area network commonly known as VLAN is a logical set of end devices lying in the identical group of the broadcast domain.
+A virtual Local area network commonly known as VLAN is a logical set of end devices lying in the identical group of the broadcast domain.
 VLAN configuration is done at the switch level by using different interfaces.
 Different switches can have different or same VLAN configuration and set up according to the need of a network.

 The hosts connected to two or more different switches can be connected within the same VLAN even if they are not connected physically as VLAN behave as virtual LAN network.
 Therefore, hosts, that are connected with different switches can share the same broadcast domain.

-For a better understanding of the use of VLAN, let’s take the example of a sample network, where one is using VLAN and the other which is not using VLAN.
+For a better understanding of the use of VLAN, let’s take the example of a sample network, where one is using VLAN and the other is not using VLAN.

 Without VLAN, the broadcast message sent from host 1 will reach to all the network components of the network.